 Are massage guns worth it?

-If you're an athlete, there are massage guns on this list that have been designed by chiropractors for performance and recovery.
+Yes, if you purchase a decent massage gun and buy one for your requirements.
+For example, if you're an athlete, there are massage guns on our list that have been designed by chiropractors for performance and recovery.
 Whereas, if you're just looking for a massager that will help you relax after a long day, a cheaper model can cut it.

 Are cheap massage guns any good?